bitpay/cordova-plugin-qrscanner/readme.md

 </platform>
 ```

-The script requires the `xcode` npm module:
+The script requires the `xcode` npm module.
+(This will already be installed as a dependency of `cordova-plugin-qrscanner` if you install this package via npm.)

 ```bash
 npm install --save xcode